Vishwa-ud/Timetable_Management_System_Backend/README.md

    - hashing passwords using bcrypt
    - When store passwords in a database, it's important to store them securely to prevent unauthorized access.
 Simply storing passwords in plain text is a significant security risk because if the database is compromised, all passwords would be exposed.
    -  using bcrypt to hash it along with a random salt, and storing the resulting hash and salt securely in a database.
+   - Helmet js helps secure Express apps by setting HTTP response headers.
+    - By adding app.use(helmet()), Helmet.js is now applied as middleware to  Express application.
+This will automatically set various HTTP headers to secure  application against common vulnerabilities, such as Cross-Site Scripting (XSS), Clickjacking, and other.

 ![pwd hasing](https://github.com/sliitcsse/assignment-01-Vishwa-ud/assets/94515855/0509b0a8-e601-4e16-9c95-552351816133)